yusekiya/mac_setup/README.md

 ## Manual additional settings

-- Install Ricty in my dropbox folder
+- Install Ricty in my dropbox folder with Font Book
 - Make symlinks to files in dropbox/home
 - Copy scripts in dropbox/my_script to ~/bin
 - Make ~/.gitconfig.local and describe git settings which is not made public